Steven Kwan Player Props: Guardians vs. Cardinals

 Steven Kwan At The Plate

+- He has gone deep in one of 50 games, and in 0.4% of his plate appearances.

-- Kwan has an RBI in eight of 49 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 18.0% of his games this year, Kwan has had at least one RBI.
+He's picked up more than one in 6.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.